-- Adopt misdemeanor penalties for litter of 3 cubic feet or more (penal fine only). - Allow enhanced penal fines for repeat violations. - Subject an employer, as well as an employee who dumped litter, to penalties under certain circumstances. - Order, as part of a sentence, the offender to remove the litter and remediate any damage. - Allow a civil fine to be imposed in lieu of, or in addition to, a civil or misdemeanor fine if the state or a local government brings an action to cover costs of cleanup and remediate property damage. - Require notification to be made to the Department of Natural Resources (DNR) regarding sunken vessels, abandoned vehicles or sportscraft, or assembled structures (e.g., ice shanties) that have been involved in an accident or incident and left unattended, and create a criminal penalty (punishable by jail and a criminal fine) for failure to comply with the notification and removal requirements.
+- Adopt misdemeanor penalties (penal fine only) for litter of 3 cubic feet or more. - Allow enhanced penal fines for repeat violations. - Subject an employer, as well as an employee who dumped litter, to penalties under certain circumstances. - As part of a sentence, order the offender to remove the litter and remediate any damage. - Allow a civil fine to be imposed in lieu of, or in addition to, a civil or misdemeanor fine if the state or a local government brings an action to cover costs of cleanup and remediate property damage.